ravishshardha/Project_2024/Report.md

 ////////////////////
 // COMP EXCHANGE MAX (j)
 // partner process = rank XOR (1 << j)
-// MPI_Recv MAX from partner (A)
-// MPI_Send MIN of array to partner (B)

-// copy all values in array smaller than MAX to send_buffer

-// MPI_Recv array from partner, store in receive_buffer (C)
+// MPI_Sendrecv array with partner, store in buffer_receive

+// Concatenate array and buffer receive, store as temp
+// Sort temp
-// MPI_Send send_buffer array to partner (D)
+// Set array to be the higher half of temp

-// store largest value from receive_buffer at start of array
-// sort array

 // free buffers
 // RETURN